mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 {% gist b3d1284ad178afb797005f7cd1d6353b %}

-#### Deploying
+#### Deployment

 Begin with creating directory to store Terraform configuration files.
 Then create `service.tf` (the filename can be anything you want) file in this directory and put domain and droplet definitions into.

 {% gist 5888fa06e5b8fc8afab15e44c95c13e1 %}

-Domain `ip_address` uses reference to defined droplet as a value to map your domain to droplet and don't forget to set correct domain name, because DigitalOcean won't allow you to add already registered with DigitalOcean Networking domain.
+Domain `ip_address` uses reference to defined droplet as a value to authomatically map droplet to domain.

 *Terraform is smart enough to understand that domain can't be created without droplet's IP address, so first it will create a droplet, and then it will give correct ip_address for the domain value.*